bakame-php/http-structured-fields/docs/01-basic-usage.md

 ## Parsing the Field

-The first way to use the package is to enable header or trailer parsing.
-We will refer to them as fields for the rest of the documentation as it is how they are referred to in the IETF RFC.
+The first way to use the package is to enable HTTP header or HTTP trailer parsing.
+We will refer to them as fields for the rest of the documentation as it is how they are named in the IETF RFC.

 Let's say we want to parse the [Permissions-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Permissions-Policy#syntax) field.
-The first thing to know is that each Structured field is defined against one specific data type which is available in the package.
+The first thing to know is that each structured field is defined against one specific data type which is available in the package.

 For instance, the `Permission-Policy` field is defined as a `Dictionary` as such